Welcome! An Orientation to CLLS

 Next, learn more about the three program components of CLLS -- Adult Literacy, Mobile Library Literacy and ELLI (English Language Literacy Intensive) – by reviewing the Program Essentials we expect for each component from the libraries we fund to provide them.

-A new funding formula (doc) was created in 2003 in order to implement the new law.
+A new funding formula (pdf) was created in 2003 in order to implement the new law.
 In essence, there are 3 parts to the formula that reflect our CLLS mission and values:

-- A baseline amount for each of your approved CLLS program components that reflects the importance of each library having enough funds to provide a minimum level of local literacy staffing and services.
+- A baseline amount that reflects the importance of each library having enough funds to provide a minimum level of local literacy staffing.

 - A per capita amount per adult learner served that reflects the fact that Adult Literacy Services are the heart of our service, and are the basis for all other literacy services.